yeselthangarita2017/Python-Coca-Cola_Stocks_Dashboard/README.md

 I built this dashboard by pulling the information from Kaggle Coca-Cola (link) public dataset.
 I used Google Sheets and Dataiku DSS for experiments and parse the dates column.
 I used Looker Studio to create this dashboard to facilitate the decision-making analysis of shareholders (CEO, current employees) and prospectus who are considering investing in Coca-Cola's Stocks.

+To access the dashboard, click here: Coca-Cola Stock Analytics dashboard.
+To access the Python code to solve the missing data challenge, check the attached .ipynb file.

 ## Coca-Cola Stocks Analytics

 The Kaggle Coca-Cola Stock History dataset ranges from January 2, 1962 to October 26, 2022.
 The weekends and holidays were missing in the original data.
 Following domain of expertise principles, I added the missing rows and filled them with the value of the previous row.
 Some of the information found in this dataset is: